MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

 ### Attribute scope filtering
 Attribute based scope filtering is supported.
-This allows you to scope groups based on certain attributes.
+You can scope groups based on certain attributes.
 However, be aware that the attribute mapping section for a Microsoft Entra ID to AD configuration is slightly different than the traditional attribute mapping section.

 :::image type="content" source="media/how-to-configure-entra-to-active-directory/entra-to-ad-6.png" alt-text="Screenshot of the attribute based scoping." lightbox="media/how-to-configure-entra-to-active-directory/entra-to-ad-6.png":::